marqo-ai/getting_started_marqo_cloud/ChatBotQuickstart.md

 In this tutorial we will build a chatbot that is able to access and use domain specific knowledge from organisational documentation, personal documents, or anything else you ask it to search for.
 We will use the OpenAI ChatGPT API to generate responses to user queries and Marqo to search for relevant documents to use as context for the chatbot.

-This makes use of the function calling capabilites of the new `0613` models.
+This makes use of the function calling capabilities of the new `0613` models.

 For this tutorial you will need Python, Node.JS, and git to be installed.
 A basic understanding on Python is assumed, an intermediate understand will be useful for customisation of application behaviour at the end.